 Dehumidifier for Home with Aromatherapy Diffuser (CS08-Cream)

-Compact, quiet, and stylish, the CS08 Cream works best for small spaces needing steady humidity control.
-You can use it in bathrooms, basements, closets, RVs, or living rooms, and it covers up to 1000 sq. ft.
-Its semiconductor condensation system pulls moisture efficiently, while High Speed and Sleep modes let you tailor performance.
+Compact, quiet, and stylish, the CS08 Cream works best for small spaces needing steady humidity control plus a more relaxing room feel.
+You can use it in bathrooms, basements, closets, RVs, or living rooms, and it is rated to cover up to 1000 sq. ft.
+Its semiconductor condensation system pulls moisture for light to moderate room humidity, while High Speed and Sleep modes let you tailor performance.
 In Sleep Mode, it stays below 45dB, so you won’t lose rest.
 The built-in aromatherapy diffuser adds fragrance, and the 7-color LED light creates a calm vibe.
 It shuts off automatically when the tank is full or misplaced, and the drain hose supports continuous use.

 Best For: People looking for a compact, quiet dehumidifier for small to medium spaces like bathrooms, basements, closets, RVs, or living rooms.